 Q: Are there academic resources for students with accommodations?

 A: Champlain College has many academic resources available to support all students.
 It is up to the student to take responsibility to access the available resources.
-Accommodations Specialists are available in Counseling and Accommodations Services to answer questions about Champlain College's academic resources.

 Q: How can my parents or guardians gain access to my academic performance?